royhuang9/CarND-MPC-Project/README.md

 ---
 ## Introduction
-This is a MPC implementation.
+This is a Model Predictive Control (MPC) implementation.
+According to wikipedia, MPC rely on dynamic models of the process.
+The main advantage of MPC is the fact that it allows the current timeslot to be optimized, while keeping future timeslots in account.
+This is achieved by optimizing a finite time-horizon, but only implementing the current timeslot.
+MPC has the ability to anticipate future events and can take control actions accordingly.

 Comparing to PID control, the car drives on road smoothly and steadily.

 ## The Model
 ### The State
-Four state is used in the model:
-#### px
-The x-axis value of the current location of car in global coordinate.
-#### py
-The y-axis value of the current location of car in global coordinate.
-#### psi
-The bearing of car in global coordinate.
-#### v
-The velocity of the vehicle, this is a scalar value.
-#### cte
-Cross Track Error, this is the distance between the desired position and actual position.
-#### epsi
-The difference between the desired orintation of car and the actual.
+Six states are used in the model: px : The x-axis value of the current location of car in global coordinate. py : The y-axis value of the current location of car in global coordinate. psi : The bearing of car in global coordinate. v :  The velocity of the vehicle, this is a scalar value. cte : Cross Track Error, this is the distance between the desired position and actual position. epsi : The difference between the desired orintation of car and the actual.
 The desired bearing is tangent to the fitted curve.

 ### Actuators
-Two actuators are used, one the steering angle, the other is throttle which also include brake if the value is negative.
+Two actuators are used, one the steering angle, the other is throttle which also include brake if the value is negative. delta : It is the steering angle of the car. a : This stands the throttle.
-#### delta
-It is the steering angle of the car.
-#### a
-This stands the throttle.
 When it is positive, the car is accelerating.
 When it is negative, the car is decreasing.

 ### Update equations
 The following are the equations to update the state in terms of actuators.